 Microsoft C++ compiler is required and whilst the current free version is Visual Studio 8 Express (MSVC8) you will almost certainly want to use Visual Studio .NET 2003 (MSVC71) which is not longer officially available.
 The issue is that XULRunner must be built with the same version of C as Python and with Python 2.5 that is MSVC71.
 Both must use the same version of the C runtime library MSVCRT?.DLL or crashes will ensue.
 The alternative is to build Python with MSVC8 as well asMozilla, but that may be problematic.
 It might also be possible to use the Open Source MinGW compiler with the correct MSVC run time but that is apparently not recommended.
 Apply any Service Packs and for MSVC71 SP 1 is available.
 The matching platform SDK is also needed and for MSVC71 that is .NET Framework SDK 1.1.

-The latest Mozilla Build system is easy to use.
-Install the included Python distro using python25\python-2.5.msi.
-It doesn't need to be installed for the build but will be useful later when installing Python packages which look for entries in the Windows' registry.
+Next you need the latest Mozilla Build system and the latest incarnation is very easy to use.
+Also install the included Python using python25\python-2.5.msi.
+It doesn't need to be installed for the build but will be useful later when installing Python packages which look for entires in the Windows' registry.

 The batch file start-msvc71.bat is used to launch the build console (MSys from the MinGw project ).
-If you plan to checkout often into empty folders you could modify it to set the CVSROOT environment variable if you are mainly working with Mozilla.
+You could modify it to set the CVSROOT environment variable if you are mainly working with Mozilla.

-Having created a mozilla project directory (e.g. C:\projects\mozilla or /c/projects/mozilla in msys) create the following .mozconfig file.
+Having created a mozilla project directory (e.g. C:\projects\mozilla) save the following .mozconfig file in the mozilla directory.
 Note this is complete and does not require the checkout of any other project specific .mozconfig files as sometimes shown.
 It effectively specifies a release build that is not particularly suitable for debugging XULRunner itself.
 It uses the trunk (or latest) code in CVS so may be unstable.

 mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/../obj-xulrunner mk_add_options MOZ_CO_PROJECT=xulrunner ac_add_options --enable-application=xulrunner ac_add_options --enable-extensions=python,default ac_add_options --disable-javaxpcom ac_add_options --disable-activex ac_add_options --disable-activex-scripting ac_add_options --disable-tests ac_add_options --enable-optimize

-To check out all the required source code and build it the first time with no local client.mk file, execute
+To check out all the required source code and build it execute

-cd /c/projects cvs -d :pserver:firstname.lastname@example.org:/cvsroot co mozilla/client.mk cd mozilla make -f client.mk
+cd /c/projects cvs co mozilla/client.mk cd mozilla make -f client.mk